westhacker/node-socket-chat/1/README.md

 First, download the latest NodeJS and finish the installation in windows.
 Second, run NodeJS in commandline and come into the dir of server.js, then start the server by input:
      $ node server.js
-Third, open index.html with Chrome or other explorers.
+Third, open index.html with Chrome or other supported explorers.
 For testing, open another one, then chat with each other.

 Modification
 ================